AckeeCZ/cron-init/README.md

 This image provides a cron daemon that runs cron jobs passed as enviroment variables.

-Cron jobs is specified as enviroments in folowing pattern:
+Cron jobs are specified as enviroment variables in folowing pattern:
  - `CRON_SCHEDULE_N` cron schedule string, example: '0 2 * * *'
  - `CRON_JOB_N` command to be executed